 So, after setting the scene, Ainscow would take a BB pellet and drop it into a steel bucket where it would make a loud noise.
-The pellet represented the bomb that was dropped on Hiroshima.
+The pellet represented the bomb that struck Hiroshima.
 Ainscow would then describe the devastation at Hiroshima.
 Next, he would take 10 pellets and drop them in the bucket where they made 10 times as much noise.
 They represented the nuclear firepower on a single nuclear submarine.
 Finally, he poured 5,000 pellets into the bucket, one for each nuclear warhead in the world.
 When the noise finally subsided, his audience sat in dead silence.
 That is how you put statistics into context.

 Below is a TED talk by Barry Schwartz, a Professor of Social Theory and Social Action at Swarthmore College and the author of numerous books in the field of psychology and economics.
 Schwartz is credible in his own right.
 However, I have chosen his talk to show an example of how using “anti-authorities” to make a point can be very effective.

 In his talk, Schwartz makes a call for “practical wisdom” in a society gone mad with bureaucracy.
 (Wouldn’t that be nice?)
 I encourage you to watch the whole talk, but pay particular attention to the first 7:30.
 During this time, Schwartz talks about virtue and wisdom in today’s world.
 In so doing, he uses some unlikely people – “anti-authorities” – as examples of wise individuals.
 Then, at 5:50, Schwartz tells a story about those whom we usually think of as being wise but who, in one case at least, were not.
 These examples make his message much more memorable.

 The next time you are looking for ways to add credibility to your message, don’t despair if George Clooney is not available to assist you with your presentation.
 If you think carefully, you can probably come up with other support that gives your message the credibility that it needs.

 For the next post in the series, please click here.